 The project will construct an auxiliary spillway to compliment the functions of the main Folsom Dam.
 It will allow water to be released earlier and more safely from Folsom Lake during a high water event.

 The level of cooperation between the Corps of Engineers and the Bureau of Reclamation on the auxiliary spillway is extraordinary.
-The Reclamation has responsibility for dam safety and the maintenance and operation of the Folsom Dam facility, while the Corps of Engineers is responsible for flood damage reduction.
+The Reclamation has responsibility for dam safety as well as operation and maintenance of the Folsom Dam facility, while the Corps of Engineers is responsible for flood damage reduction.
 By combining their efforts into a single project, the two Federal agencies will complete the project faster and at a lower cost.

 The auxiliary spillway is scheduled to be completed in late 2017.